-- 1. It checks whether the DNS suffixes of the network interfaces available on the workstation are part of the list of trusted DNS suffixes (list configured in the software, see below). - 2.
-Automatically accesses a trusted web server in HTTPS mode and checks that its certificate is valid.
+- 1. The TrustedConnect Panel checks whether the DNS suffixes of the network interfaces available on the workstation are part of the list of trusted DNS suffixes (list configured in the software, see below). - 2.
+It then automatically accesses a trusted web server in HTTPS mode and checks that its certificate is valid.

-Both methods are required and must be combined to detect whether the workstation is on a trusted network: the VPN Client starts by testing whether a trusted DNS suffix is available; if none are found, the VPN Client does not continue the test and concludes that the workstation is not connected to the trusted network; if it does find one, it continues the test sequence by verifying the access to the trusted server and the validity of its certificate.
+Both methods are required and must be combined to detect whether the workstation is on a trusted network.
+To achieve this, the VPN Client starts by testing whether a trusted DNS suffix is available:

+- if none are found, the VPN Client does not continue the test and concludes that the workstation is not connected to the trusted network; - if it does find one, it continues the test sequence by verifying the access to the trusted server and the validity of its certificate.